Bakri-Igtm/Bakri-Igtm/README.md

 ## Connect with Me
 - LinkedIn: https://www.linkedin.com/in/bakri-diyaolu/
 - Email: bakridiyaolu@gmail.com
-- Feel free to explore my repositories and reach out if you have any questions or collaboration ideas.
-Let's build something amazing together!
+- Feel free to explore my repositories and reach out if you have any questions or ideas for collaboration.
+Let's build something amazing together! 😁